st. james family

 Meals on Wheels was another program supported by St. James for over 20 years until the Red Cross took over the project in 1994.

 At present, we serve our community by providing food and essential toiletries through our Food Basket program on Wednesday afternoons.
-We continue to house the Scouts, as well as a Russian language Saturday school, and the Good Tree Korean United Church.
+We continue to house the Scouts, as well as a Russian language Saturday school.

 Mission and service